mythrivarma/461_Notes/SQL 2012 Query Performance Tuning.md

 * In SQL Server 2012, a 32-bit instance of SQL Server is limited to accessing only 3GB of memory.
 The limitations on SQL Server for memory go from 3GB to a limit of up to 8TB depending on the version of the operating system and the specific processor type.
 * Data compression has a number of excellent benefits for storage and retrieval of information.
 It has an added benefit that many people aren’t aware of: while compressed information is stored in memory, it remains compressed.
 This means more information can be moved while using less system memory, increasing your overall memory throughput.
 All this does come at some cost to the CPU, so you’ll need to keep an eye on that to be sure you’re not just transferring stress.
+* SQL Server can take advantage of multiple filegroups by accessing tables and corresponding nonclustered indexes using separate I/O paths.
+* SQL Server log files should always, when possible, be located on a separate hard disk drive from all other SQL Server database files.
+Transaction log activity primarily consists of sequential write I/O, unlike the nonsequential (or random) I/O required for the data files.
+Separating transaction log activity from other nonsequential disk I/O activity can result in I/O performance improvements because it allows the hard disk drives containing log files to concentrate on sequential I/O.
+* The major portion of time required to access data from a hard disk is spent on the physical movement of the disk spindle head to locate the data.
+Once the data is located, the data is read electronically, which is much faster than the physical movement of the head.
+* As a general rule of thumb, you should try, where possible, to isolate files with the highest I/O from other files with high I/O. This will reduce contention on the disks and possibly improve performance.
+To identify those files using the most I/O, reference sys.dm_io_virtual_file_stats.
+* Creating a partition moves the segment of data to a particular filegroup and only that filegroup.
+This provides a massive increase in speed because, when querying against well-defined partitions, only the files with the partitions of data you’re interested in will be accessed during a given query.Just remember that partitions are primarily a manageability feature.
+While you can see some performance benefits from them in certain situations, it shouldn’t be counted on as part of partitioning the data.
+SQL Server Denali supports up to 15,000 partitions.
+* DMOs for CPU Performance: Sys.dm_os_wait_stats, Sys.dm_os_workers and Sys.dm_os_schedulers
+* A way to check for missing indexes is to query the dynamic management view sys.dm_db_missing_index_details.
+* The opposite problem to a missing index is one that is never used.
+The DMV sys.dm_db_index_usage_stats shows which indexes have been used, at least since the last reboot of the system.
+You can also view the indexes in use with a lower-level DMV, sys.dm_db_index_operational_stats.
+It will help to show where indexes are slowing down because of contention or I/O
 *